roseengineering/silicon5351/README.md

 ## API

 <code>class silicon5351.<b>SI5351\_I2C</b>(self, i2c, crystal, load=3, address=96)</code>
 Instantiate the SI5353\_I2C class.
-All clock outputs will be shutdown and disabled.
+All clock outputs (clkouts) will be shutdown and disabled.
 **i2c** The MicroPython or CircuitPython I2C object.
 **crystal** The crystal frequency in Hz.
 **load** The load capacitance of crystal.
 Must use one of the global constants defined in the library for this value.